Betting Patterns and Tactics to Win in Craps

 Don’t Pass Bet with Odds and Place Bets on 6/8

-This betting pattern starts with players betting a single unit on the Don’t Pass – they will immediately win if the shooter rolls a 2 or 3 and instantly lose on 7 and 11.
+This betting pattern starts with players betting a single unit on the Don’t Pass – they will immediately win if the shooter rolls a 2 or 3 and instantly lose on 7 or 11.
 If 12 rolls, the bet is considered a push and is returned to bettors.
 If any other number rolls, it becomes the point and players are now allowed to take Odds on their Don’t Pass bet.
 They should opt for at least double Odds and along with this side bet, they should make Place wagers on 6 and 8.

 Aggressive Betting Styles